Vorarlberg: Architectural initiatives

 The Werkraum Bregenzerwald is an association of craftsmen in the Bregenzerwald founded in 1999.
 It aims at networking and supporting craft, design and technology businesses in the area.
 The publicly accessible place is used to present the craftsmanship, to promote building culture in cooperation with architects and to increase design competence and quality of craftsmanship with the preferred involvement of young people.

 Occupying the Werkraum Bregenzerwald since 2014, the travelling exhibition Getting Things Done demonstrates the quality of Vorarlberg's architecture by means of 230 selected projects.
 It offers a distinct view of how building culture has evolved from the late 1950s until the present.
-Organized by the Austrian Cultural Forum network, the exhibition will be show in over 20 locations around the world.
+Organized by the Austrian Cultural Forum network, the exhibition will be shown in over 20 locations around the world.

 Architecture trails

 The Vorarlberg Institute for Architecture (VAI) and the Vorarlberg Tourist Board collaborated for the development of the so-called architecture trails.
 Each trail has a different theme: "New impressions", "Art and culture", "Timber and loam", "Old and new", "Revitalised villages" and "Architecture and landscape".
 These tours take visitors to both urban and rural regions in order to illustrate architectural variety in Vorarlberg by select examples.
 These examples are characterized by a functional mix, spatial versatility, formal radicalism, ecological far-sightedness and social integration.